stephengold/Wes/README.md

 ## How to add Wes to an existing project

-To add Wes to an existing JME3 project, simply add the library to the classpath.
+Adding the Wes Library to an existing JME3 project should be a simple matter of adding it to the classpath.

 The Wes library depends on the jme3-utilities-heart library, which in turn depends on the standard jme3-core library.